C-Chads/tinygl/README.md

 * A triangle cannot be textured and lit at the same time.
 (This is planned to be fixed)

+* glPolygonOffset doesn't change anything about how rendering occurs.
+It does nothing, at the moment.

 * <Undocumented limitations that have not been tested>